Compiled by the Road Trip Alberta team

-- RideBooker.com has luxury sedans to luxury mini-busses and all the sizes of transportation in between to choose from depending on the size of your group.
+- RideBooker.com has both luxury sedans and luxury mini-buses to choose from depending on the size of your group.

 Edmonton to Jasper by Train

 Fares vary depending on the time of year and how far in advance you are booking.
-The cheapest average price of a train ticket from Edmonton to Jasper National Park is $91.40 as of 2019.
+Note that routes are currently limited and not available every day.
+The average price of an economy-class train ticket from Edmonton to Jasper National Park ranges from $87 to $115 Canadian dollars.

 Due to the distance from Edmonton to Jasper, most taxis and Uber drivers will not make the trek and if they did, it would be very expensive (close to $700 each way)!

 The best rideshare option between Edmonton and Jasper would be Poparide.com.
-There are options to select your driver based on your luggage and equipment requirements if you are traveling with skis, bikes, etc. Poparide charges per seat so you have an opportunity to meet other visitors if you are traveling solo to Jasper National Park.
-Currently, no seat appears to cost more than $30 for the trip.
+There are options to select your driver based on your luggage and equipment requirements if you are travelling with skis, bikes, etc. Poparide charges per seat so you have an opportunity to meet other visitors if you are travelling solo to Jasper National Park.
+Currently, seat costs range from $26 – $55.

 If you decide to travel from Edmonton to Jasper by car, there are several things you can do to break up the long drive and make it a little more fun: